buu342/N64-NetLib/README.md

 **A:** In theory, yes.
 I haven't tried it though, and I haven't designed the browser application for that in mind.

 **Q: Can I make this work with X retail game?**</br>
 **A:** If you have the source code for said game, sure.
-But even then, such a thing would likely require a massive rewrite of the game's engine, as it very likely wasn't designed with networking in mind.
+But even then, such a thing would require a massive rewrite of the game's engine, as it very likely wasn't designed with networking in mind.
 In real life, game networking is *much more complex than just "sending a player's controller input over the wire"*.
 See [this article](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking) for more information.

 **Q: How can I get my ROM uploaded to the official master server?**</br>
 **A:** Get in touch!
 Create a GitHub issue or send me an email.